LeeBRogers/arch-install-guide/README.md

 ```
 ping archlinux.org
 ```
-The output should contain the following if connected:
+The ping should output a response if connected:
 ```
 64 bytes from archlinux.org (95.217.163.246): icmp_seq=2 ttl=49 time=54.1 ms
 64 bytes from archlinux.org (95.217.163.246): icmp_seq=3 ttl=49 time=50.1 ms